sevanteri/jopass/README.md

 # janet1pass
-Wrapper for 1Password cli writte in Janet-lang
+Wrapper for 1Password cli written in Janet-lang

+Utilises GPG to decrypt the password for `op`.